puka-tchou/back-to-the-future/deploy/README.md

 In the `MySQL/` folder, you'll find the database dump ([dump-crouzet_pricing-202006091544.sql](./MySQL/dump-crouzet_pricing-202006091544.sql)).
 This dump is holding the table structure, the relations and the triggers necessary to ensure smooth operation of the server API.

 All you need to do to set the database is to import these dumps using your favorite method.
 For the sake of this document we'll describe importing with MySLQ CLI.
+First, login to MySQL.

 ```bash
 mysql --host=localhost --user=myname --password